JocelynBe/jocelynbe.github.io/assets/resume.md

   *New York City, NY | 2022 - 2023*

-- **Managed a team of 5 Senior ML Engineers**, reporting directly to the VP of AI (ex-Quora VP of AI)
+- **Managed a team of 5 Senior ML Engineers**, reporting directly to the VP of AI (**ex-Quora VP of AI**) and collaborating with **4 stakeholders**
-- **Directed research** efforts for an unsupervised sampling approach leading to 70% reduction in annotation time with no impact to accuracy
+- **Shipped 6 major ML features**
+  - Annotation Copilot: Real-time Online Learning and Anomaly Detection
+  - Unsupervised data selection **reducing annotation costs by 70%**
+  - Unstructured Extraction: Automatic fine-tuning to customers data and NER models
-- Supervised improvements in **model training time** by 60% through parallelization and dynamic early stopping
+  - Improved training time with a **60% speed-up** through parallelization and early stopping

 <br/>